-Werner Vogels Hands Out Newspapers at His Likely Final Re:Invent.
+Werner Vogels Hands Out Newspapers at His Final Re:Invent Keynote.
 The Man Who Built the Cloud Isn't Done Teaching.

 Sixty thousand people wait in the Venetian Expo.
 Werner Vogels walks out holding something nobody expected: a newspaper.
 Actual newsprint.
 Ink that smudges.

-His black T-shirt reads "Open mind for a different view / And nothing else matters", Metallica lyrics for those keeping track.
-The CTO of Amazon has worn cryptic slogans on stage for years.
+His black t-shirt shows Metallica lyrics.
+He reads them aloud: "Trust I seek and I find in you.
+Something new for us every day.
+An open mind for a different view, and nothing else matters."
+The 67-year-old CTO of Amazon has worn cryptic slogans on stage for fourteen years.
 This one fits the moment.

 "The Kernel," reads the newspaper's masthead.
-One copy on every seat.
+Vogels has printed sixty thousand copies.
+One for every seat.

 So he prints a newspaper.
 In 2025.
 The guy who helped make paper irrelevant in computing hands out something you can fold, stain with coffee, leave on an airplane seat.
 Open mind for a different view.
 Call it a parting gesture.
 Call it professorial.
 Either works.